 Boots don't last forever...
 The plastic that boots are made of is effected by UV light and Hydrocarbons and can become brittle and break.
 Liners wear out and your foot moves too much in the boot limiting your skiing and often causing pain.
 Rear Entry boots don't offer proper lateral support for our new shape skis.
 Soles, both toe and heel, wear and could effect proper release from bindings.
 A visual inspection of these areas should be made often.

 How To Use This Chart: Ski boots are sized using mondopoints.
-Simply find your shoe size from the three columns on the left and then read across to the column on the far right to find your ski boot size.
+Simply find your shoe size from the other columns and then read across to the second column to find your ski boot size.
 All ski boot sizes on our site are listed in mondopoints.